 Unfortunately, the transmission of information using the internet is not completely secure.
 Although we do our best to protect your personal information sent to us this way, we cannot guarantee the security of data transmitted to our site.

 Our websites may contain links to other sites.
 While we try to link only to sites that share our high standards and respect for privacy, we are not responsible for the content or the privacy practices employed by other sites.
 Please be aware that advertisers or websites that have links on our site may collect personally identifiable information about you.
 This privacy statement does not cover the information practices of those websites or advertisers.

 We only keep it as long as is reasonable and necessary for the relevant activity, which may be to fulfil statutory obligations (for example, the collection of Gift Aid).

-You have various rights in respect of the personal information we hold about you – these are set out in more detail below.
-If you wish to exercise any of these rights or make a complaint, you can do so by contacting us Manchester Mind, Zion Community Resource Centre, Hulme, Manchester M154ZY, email@example.com, 0161 769 5732.
+Under the GDPR and the Data Protection Act 2018, you have various rights in respect of the personal information we hold about you – these are set out in more detail below.
+If you wish to exercise any of these rights or make a complaint, you can do so by contacting us Manchester Mind, Zion Community Resource Centre, Hulme, Manchester M15 4ZY, [email protected], 0161 769 5732.

 You can also make a complaint to to the data protection supervisory authority, the Information Commissioner’s Office, https://ico.org.uk/

 - Right to be informed.
 This Policy provides you with information in relation to how your data is processed.
 This ensures that we are transparent about what we will do with the information you supply to us.

 - Access to your personal information: You have the right to request access to a copy of the personal information that we hold about you, along with information on what personal information we use, why we use it, who we share it with, how long we keep it for and whether it has been used for any automated decision making.
 You can make a request for access free of charge.
 Please make all requests for access in writing, and provide us with evidence of your identity.